Unique and varied

 Importance of plants

-- Plants protect the soil from erosion.
+- Plants protect the soil from erosion and reduce flooding.

-- Plants make food for native birds.
+- Plants provide food for native birds.

 - Trees absorb carbon dioxide so are valuable "carbon sinks" to help counter climate change.